-Other diseases leading to CA aneurysms such as atherosclerosis, infectious diseases like syphilis, connective tissue diseases like systemic lupus erythematosus also need to be identified.
+Other diseases leading to CA aneurysms such as atherosclerosis, infectious diseases like syphilis, and connective tissue diseases like systemic lupus erythematosus also need to be identified.
 However, the patient was a young man without the history of metabolic syndrome such as hypertension and diabetes.
-Moreover, he had no fever or rash, and his blood test showed negative Syphilis antibody and ANAs.
-Thus, according to the patient’s past medical history, clinical manifestations and examinations, the patient was diagnosed CA aneurysms caused by KD.
+Moreover, he had no fever or rash, and his blood test showed negative syphilis antibody and anti-nuclear antibodies.
+Thus, according to the patient’s past medical history, clinical manifestations and examinations, the patient was diagnosed with CA aneurysms caused by KD.